Did you know that more than 781 million adults and 126 million children in the world cannot

-Since its creation in 1966, the day has been celebrated internationally each year.
-Many organizations, including Phi Kappa Phi, extend the celebration beyond this day to devote the entire month to literacy awareness.
+read or write?
+As a way to promote awareness around the issue of illiteracy, the United National Educational, Scientific, and Cultural Organization (UNESCO) created International Literacy Day in 1965.
+Since then, the day has been celebrated internationally on September 8 each year.
+Many organizations, including Phi Kappa Phi, extend the celebration beyond September 8 and devote the entire month to literacy awareness.

-In honor of International Literacy Day, we challenge you to join us and other organizations and communities across the globe to raise awareness around the importance of literacy.
-We also encourage you to educate yourself about the statistics and facts surrounding illiteracy.
-To do so, check out the 2016 International Literacy Day infographic created by UNESCO.
+In honor of International Literacy Day today, we challenge you to educate yourself about the stats and facts surrounding illiteracy.
+Check out the 2014 UNESCO International Literacy Day infographic